corda/corda-kubernetes-deployment/CLOUD_SETUP.md

 ## AWS cloud instructions

-These are the services you will need to have set up in order to execute the deployment scripts correctly.
+These are the services you will need to have set up in order to execute the deployment scripts correctly using Amazon Web Services.

 ### Amazon EKS - Elastic Kubernetes Service (EKS)